 |link||save_alt||Kang L & DeWeese MR. Replay as wavefronts and theta sequences as bump oscillations in a grid cell attractor network. eLife 8, e46351 (2019).|

-Are you interested in computational neuroscience, machine learning, and living in Tokyo?
-The Neural Circuits and Computations Unit is looking to hire a postdoc or research scientist!
+Are you interested in applying machine learning to study seizures and living in Tokyo?
+We are looking to hire a second talented postdoc or research scientist!
 View our posting on the RIKEN Center for Brain Science website for more information.